dalesgit/obsidian/pages/letter-mk.md

 - The anthurium is new.
 The directions indicate to put 5 ice cubes in it once per week.
 - The bonsai is watered ever 3-4 days.
 - The others as needed.

 ### In case of emergency
 1. There is an envelope marked "Emergency" in the drawer of the desk with the computer on it.
 In it is usb drive that contains a file that identifies most of the passwords associated with Dale's online presence.
 2. There is a short list (not comprehensive) of subscriptions that are regularly paid for through auto-payment.
+3. The ADT alarm on the wall in the dining room goes off occasionally.
+Monthly?
+The only way I know how to stop it is by pushing buttons. "#" of "off" seem to work.